Former Seahawk and Husky standout Nesby Glasgow dies of cancer at age 62

 Glasgow attended Gardena High in Los Angeles before arriving to UW as a 160-pound defensive back, often saying that hometown schools USC and UCLA wanted him to go to a junior college to bulk up before trying to play in the then Pac-8.

-He came to Seattle, instead, and immediately became a key member of what was the first four years of the Don James, earning all-conference honors as a cornerback as a junior and senior.
+He came to Seattle, instead, and immediately became a key member of what was the first four years of the Don James era, earning all-conference honors as a cornerback as a junior and senior.

-As a junior he also helped the Huskies to their first conference title in 14 years and a berth in the Rose Bowl against a heavily-favored Michigan team.
+As a junior he also helped the Huskies to their first conference title in 14 years and a berth in the Rose Bowl against a heavily favored Michigan team.

-Glasgow clinched Washington’s stunning 27-20 win over the Wolverines with an interception at the UW 7 with 32 seconds left of a desperation heave by Michigan quarterback Rich Leach.
+Glasgow clinched Washington’s stunning 27-20 win over the Wolverines with an interception at the UW 7 with 32 seconds left of a desperation heave by Michigan quarterback Rick Leach.

 Glasgow was voted a team captain the following season before being drafted in the eighth round by the then-Baltimore Colts in 1979.